Sakuradamon Station: Station layout

 The station consists of an island platform located on the second basement ("B2F") level, serving two tracks.

 History

-The station opened on 30 October 1974.
+The station was opened on 30 October 1974 by the Teito Rapid Transit Authority (TRTA).

 Passenger statistics

 In fiscal 2013, the station was the least used on the Yūrakuchō line and the 128th busiest on the Tokyo Metro network with an average of 13,566 passengers daily.